 Shall we avoid the doctrine because someone might misunderstand?
 No!

 Teachers and pastors who teach the doctrine of predestination need to also teach that a person is not a saint or a believer in Jesus Christ unless he or she has truly repented of his or her sins and believed in Jesus Christ.
-They also need to examine their lives to determine if they are Christians.
-We would encourage the reader to explore the study Should a person be different when he or she becomes a Christian?

 Suggested Links:Searching For God

 Predestination and Human Responsibility

 How can you know for sure that you believe in Jesus?